yogjasonhub/react-tictactoe/README.md

-Try out this tictactoe I made by following the React pages tutorial!
+Try out this tictactoe [when it is completed] I made by following the React pages tutorial!